hackclub/hackclub/workshops/popup_chrome_extension/README.md

 ##### Key takeaways:

-1. The data will not show up using the Chrome APIs because we are currently in the Repl enviornment, not a Chrome enviornment
+1. The data will not show up using the Chrome APIs because we are currently in the Repl environment, not a Chrome environment
 2. We validate what kind of input people can type in by checking if they entered a link or their Zoom ID correctly
 3. On every new open, we give them a `version message` welcoming them or telling them about a new feature.